Matrix Product Operator Algebras II: Phases of Matter for 1D Mixed States

-In order to deepen the intuition towards the general case of C*-Hopf algebras, let first examine the simplest non-trivial example.
+In order to deepen the intuition towards the general case of C*-HAs, let first examine the simplest non-trivial example.

-\begin{example} RFP MPDOs arising from the group C*-Hopf algebra $A:=\mathbb{CZ}_2$, introduced in Examples~\ref{ex:groupCHA} and \ref{ex:Z2}, are in the trivial phase.
+\begin{example} RFP MPDOs arising from the group C*-HA $A:=\mathbb{CZ}_2$, introduced in \cref{ex:groupCHA} and \cref{ex:Z2}, are in the trivial phase.
 Specifically, we build

-via a depth-two circuit of range-two quantum channels from the maximally mixed state $\mathrm{tr}(\mathbf{1})^{-N} \mathbf{1}^{\otimes N}$.
-We assume without loss of generality that $N\in\mathbb{N}$ is even and propose the following procedure:
+via a depth-two circuit of range-two quantum channels from the maximally mixed state $\mathrm{Tr}(\mathbf{1})^{-n} \mathbf{1}^{\otimes n}$.
+We assume without loss of generality that $n\in\mathbb{N}$ is even and propose the following procedure:

-\begin{step}[``initialization''] We first construct $N/2$ copies $(\rho_{2})^{\otimes N/2}$ of the mixed state $\rho_2$ between pairs of nearest neighbors by replacing the product states separately.
-This is easily done by means of the quantum channel $\mathcal{N}:X\otimes Y\mapsto \mathrm{tr}(X\otimes Y)\rho_{2}$.
+\emph{Step 1 (``initialization'').} We first construct $n/2$ copies $(\rho_{2})^{\otimes n/2}$ of the mixed state $\rho_2$ between pairs of nearest neighbors by replacing the product states separately.
+This is easily done by means of the quantum channel $\mathfrak{N}:X\otimes Y\mapsto \mathrm{Tr}(X\otimes Y)\rho_{2}$.
 In the Choi-Jamio{\l}kowski picture, this process can be depicted as follows:

-When the system size is an odd natural number simply replace three of them with the mixed state $\rho_3$, for example. \end{step}
+When the system size is an odd natural number simply replace three of them with the mixed state $\rho_3$, for example.

-\begin{step}[``gluing''] Now, we ``glue'' together all these copies of $\rho_{2} $ in order to obtain the target mixed state $\rho_{N}$.
-This is done inductively by means of the following quantum channel, called from now on a \emph{gluing} map:
+\emph{Step 2 (``gluing'').} Now, we ``glue'' together all these copies of $\rho_{2} $ in order to obtain the target mixed state $\rho_{n}$.
+This is done inductively by means of the following quantum channel, called from now on \emph{gluing} map:

-for all $X,Y\in\mathrm{End}(\mathbb{C}^2)$.
+for all $X,Y\in\mathfrak{L}(\mathbb{C}^2)$.
 It is easy to check that it is a quantum channel and that

-By induction, it is clear that a simultaneous application of these quantum channels leads to the mixed state $\rho_N$.
+By induction, it is clear that simultaneous applications of these quantum channels lead to the mixed state $\rho_n$.
 Again, in the Choi-Jamio{\l}kowski picture this procedure can be depicted as follows: